skfarhad/stocksurferbd/README.md

 It'll contain historical price data for ACI Limited.
 'ACI' is the stock symbol.

-#### Downloading current price data of all listed companies in DSE-
+#### Downloading current market price data of all listed companies in DSE-
 ```python
 from stocksurferbd import PriceData
 loader = PriceData()